Are you ready to hear about a quick-fix diet that has been helping people lose up to 10 pounds in a week?

-This persons swears by it for long term with success:
+This person swears by it for the long term with success:

 I have been on the cabbage soup diet for a year (on and off).
 I’ve done it about six times and I’ve lost over thirty pounds.
 I do NOT like cabbage or most vegetables, for that matter.
 But, I bought a blender, blend it up REAL well and I drink it.
 I’m used to it, now.

-The other person who this diet is perfect for:
+The other person whom this diet is perfect for:

-The person who really doesn’t give a rat’s a** about making lifestyle changes, they just desperately need to lose 10 pounds in a week so they can fit into their bridesmaid dress and avoid armpit fat rolls.
+The person who really doesn’t give a rat’s a** about making lifestyle changes, just desperately needs to lose 10 pounds in a week so they can fit into their bridesmaid dress and avoid armpit fat rolls.